Chicago’s Bucktown is a young, fun neighborhood with great independent boutique shopping and fun restaurants. Don’t miss:

 Lillie’s Q is located at 1856 W. North Ave.
 It is a great spot for barbecue.
 I read it was a great spot for brunch where they feature shrimp and grits, chicken and waffles, other egg dishes and more.
 I enjoyed my meal with a local friend.

 A wonderful new addition to the city is in the Bucktown neighborhood at the corner of North, Damen and Milwaukee right at the Blue Line stop.
-Groupo Habita from Mexico City has opened two properties in two historic buildings.
-The first, The Hollander, is a 20 room, high-end hostel, featuring shared as well as private rooms.
-It is good for singles, families and small groups.
-They have a coffee shop in the lobby run by Metric Coffee with a grab-and-go menu.
-A bike repair and rental shop is planned in the future.
-Next to it is the 69 room The Robey Chicago which has 69 rooms.
-It is aimed at independent and global travelers who appreciate great style and design.
+Groupo Habita from Mexico City has opened a wonderful property located in two historic buildings.
+The Robey Chicago which has 69 rooms that is aimed at independent and global travelers who appreciate great style and design.
 The Robey features 400-thread count sheets, WiFi and a swimming pool.
 The second floor lounge offers coffee by day and cocktails by night.
 Cafe Robey, is a French American bistro on the ground floor and there is a 35-seat rooftop bar overlooking the neighborhood which is open to guests and their friends.
 I thought the meal and service were really outstanding.
 The salmon entree, grilled octopus appetizer, plus butternut squash and brussel sprouts sides were perfectly prepared.
 The view from the upstairs bar is amazing.
+The former Hollander, a 2o room, high-end hostel, featuring shared as well as private rooms, is now called The Annex Lofts and features three room configurations attached to the hotel.